 Once this evaluation is complete, clients begin the medical detox process in the comfort of our Colorado detox center.
 Cravings and withdrawal side effects may take anywhere from a few hours to a few days to set in, and typically last between five and ten days.
 These physical and psychological side effects may range from mild — such as headaches, irritability, sweating and nausea — to severe, including heart palpitations, seizures, insomnia, tremors and hallucinations.

-It’s important to keep in mind that the detox process can vary widely in length and intensity depending on the specific substances used, the length of addiction, individual body chemistry, family history and co-occurring conditions.
+The detox process can vary widely in length and intensity depending on the specific substances used, the length of addiction, individual body chemistry, family history and co-occurring conditions.
 This is what makes medical supervision so critical.
 Even if you do begin to experience life-threatening side effects, trained physicians and clinicians are nearby to stabilize you, administer detox medications when necessary, and keep you as comfortable as possible.

 After detox, you’ll likely enter into a full-time residential treatment or partial hospitalization program.
 There, you can reflect on the factors that influenced your substance use and learn the skills necessary to live in sobriety.
-If your addiction is relatively recent and mild, our clinicians may recommend that you move directly down to more flexible outpatient care.
+If your addiction is relatively recent and mild, our clinicians may recommend that you transition directly to more flexible outpatient care.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.